holochain/docs-pages/README.md

 # Building the docs

-To rebuild the `latest` versions of the guidebook and api reference, which is the `develop` branch of holochain-rust, run `./build_docs.sh develop`.
+To rebuild the `latest` versions of the guidebook and api reference, which is the `develop` branch of holochain-rust, run `./build_docs.sh develop latest`.
+The first argument is the branch/tag, the second is the folder name to put it in.

 > nodejs is a dependency for adding a new version